Language: EN

 file_content = file.read()

-print("The file content is:\n" + file_content) # display file
+print("The content of the file is:\n" + file_content) # display file

-• Read the file
+• It reads the file

-The types of available sequences and their syntax vary from one programming language to another.
-Although, in general, we will see that they are more similar than they seem at first.
+The types of sequences available and their syntax vary from one programming language to another (although, in general, we will see that they are more similar than they seem at first)

 What is a block?

-In most programming languages, blocks are delimited by some type of marker.
-Many inherit the syntax of C, and use curly braces {} to delimit blocks.
+In most programming languages, blocks are delimited by some kind of marker.
+Many inherit the syntax from C, and use braces {} to delimit blocks.

 For example, C, C++, C#, Java, or JavaScript use braces as delimiters.